Porsche · 911 · 2024

 Not Rated

 The 2024 Porsche 911 has 3 recalls and 4 owner-reported complaints on file with NHTSA.
-Most reported issue: engine (1 reports).
+Most reported issue: fuel/propulsion system (1 reports).

 This page combines three types of NHTSA data: recall campaigns (official manufacturer or government actions), owner complaints (unverified consumer reports), and crash test ratings (where available).
 A vehicle with many complaints is not necessarily less reliable — complaint volume correlates with sales volume and vehicle age.
 Recalls indicate identified defects, not overall quality.
 To compare this model year with others, use the year navigation in the sidebar or return to the model overview page.